 For lovers of tropical fare from Cuba and Puerto Rico, we have you covered.
-From fried plantains to crispy, succulent Cuban sandwiches, here are some of our favorite spots for the traditional Caribbean food in Virginia Beach.
+From fried plantains to crispy, succulent Cuban sandwiches, here are some of our favorite spots for traditional Caribbean food in Virginia Beach.

 Located inland in Virginia Beach, the menu at La Yaroa is bursting with Latin flavors.
 Dishing out what is the Puerto Rican equivalent to comfort food, it’s hard to go wrong with anything here.
 With traditional staples like Mofongo with Garlic Shrimp, Equipe de Pollo, Maduros and Tostones, and Guava Pastries, the food here is as tasty as it is authentic.
 Come hungry because the portions don’t skimp, and don’t leave without trying the crispy homemade empanadas and flan.